Political Science

 Internship/Service Learning

-The department recommends that every major in political science completes at least one guided, practical program such as a local internship; a structured service-learning experience; a semester in Washington, D.C.; an international travel program; placement with a state or local agency or an administrative, legislative or judicial assignment.
-The department develops these opportunities and matches students, depending on their interests and skills.
-When possible, the curriculum provides academic credit for such programs.
+The department recommends that every major in political science completes at least one guided, practical program, such as a local internship; a structured service-learning experience; a semester in Washington, D.C.; an international travel program; or placement with a state or local agency or an administrative, legislative, or judicial assignment.
+The department will help to match students with these opportunities.

 Travel Opportunities